vmware-archive/lightwave/README.md

 # VMware Lightwave

-VMware Lightwave is a software stack geared towards providing identity services including authentication and authorization for traditional infrastructure, applications and containers.
+VMware Lightwave is a software stack geared towards providing identity services including authentication and authorization for large-scale distributed infrastructure, applications and containers.

 VMware Lightwave consists of the following primary components.